essykings/python-datetime/README.md

 - when you want to schedule a script to run at some particular timings
 - when filtering date from particular days
 - when extracting data from certain APIs at specific times every day
-- in applications that keep track of events, appointments or bookings and so on.
+- in applications that keep track of events, appointments, or bookings, e.t.c.